Kunming Open

 The Kunming Open (formerly known as the ATP China International Tennis Challenge – Anning and the Anning Open) is a tennis tournament held in Anning, China since 2012.
 The women's event first started in 2014, joining the men's Challenger.
-The event is part of the ATP Challenger Tour and WTA 125 series and is played on clay courts.
+The event is currently part of the ITF Men's World Tennis Tour and ITF Women's World Tennis Tour and is played on clay courts.